 Former Little Printer evangelist at Berg, Digital Editor at The Word Magazine, Head of Music at Xfm, and A&R Manager for The Cure.
 I have eaten animals alphabetically for The Observer, invented a famous kitten website, and written a book.
-I've also written for the New Statesman, Saga Magazine, Prog Magazine and UsVsTh3m.
+I've also written for the New Statesman, Saga Magazine, Prog Magazine and Metal Hammer.

 Guca, trumpet's golden mecca, lies in a secluded valley three hours south of Belgrade, at the end of a winding road dotted by makeshift memorials to the motorcyclists lost on its curves.
 I'm here for the 50th anniversary of the Dragačevo Trumpet Festival, and the usual five day binge has been replaced by a ten-day extravaganza, a cacophonous celebration of all things brass.
 The organisers report 800,000 attendees.